 Graffiti near the bottom of the escalators.
 Source: Twitter

 View looking down the Victoria line platform with graffiti widespread on the platform surface and walls.
-Source: Twitter
+Source: Standard.

 Even though the posters had been replaced elements of the graffiti could still be seen on the Victoria Line’s tunnel wall.

-The biggest concern some expressed however was the question of what if one of these people had a bomb?
-That certainly is a sobering thought and it brings up the question of security on the underground again in the light of a recent situation which I shall write about in a moment…
+The biggest concern some had expressed however was the question of what if these people had instead a malicious intent.
+A terrorist action for example.
+Its certainly is a sobering thought and it brings up the question of security on the underground – and that again in the light of another recent situation…

 Tags could be seen in the suicide pits too.